 Preheat an oven to 180ºC.
 Drain the chicken, reserving the marinade, and pat dry with kitchen paper.
 Dust the chicken pieces with flour and shake off any excess.
 Heat an cast iron Dutch oven, add the olive oil, fry the chicken pieces until browned lightly all over and put to one side.
 Take care not to burn the flour.

 Place the pan back on the heat and add the sliced garlic.
-Fry gently until golden brown, then add the anchovies, olives, tomatoes, mushrooms and the chicken pieces with the reserved marinade.
+Fry gently until golden brown, then add the stock, anchovies, olives, tomatoes, mushrooms and the chicken pieces with the reserved marinade.
 Bring to a simmer, cover and place in the oven for 1.5 hours.

 Adjust seasoning.
 Remove the bay leaves and rosemary stems.
 Sprinkle with the parsley and serve in the centre of the table with bread and wine.